gpolonus/recipes/cranberry-weird-stuff.md

 1. In a bowl, beat the softened cream cheese with powdered sugar and vanilla extract until smooth.
 2. In another bowl, whip heavy cream until stiff peaks form.
 3. Gently fold the whipped cream into the cream cheese mixture until uniformly mixed.
+4. Alternatively, buy whipped topping, put everything in one bowl and beat the shit out of it.
+It's ridiculously easier.
-4. Spread the cream cheese mixture over the cooled crust.
+5. Spread the cream cheese mixture over the cooled crust.
 Refrigerate while you prepare the cranberry compote.

 ### Cranberry Compote Topping
 Ingredients: